wilburhimself/wilburhimself.github.io/src/content/blog/40-evaluating-rag-system-in-rails.md

 ### Conclusion

-This production-oriented approach provides a more robust framework for RAG evaluation.
+This production-minded approach provides a more robust framework for RAG evaluation.
 By handling failures gracefully, parallelizing workloads, persisting results for trend analysis, and operationalizing thresholds, you can create a reliable feedback loop that drives meaningful improvements to your AI features.